This post contains links that we may earn a small commission for at no cost to you read more

 You can get regular fluid-filled blisters forming between the upper and outer layer of skin, or you can get blood blisters, which usually happen when you pinch part of your hand between two pieces of wood or other hard objects.

-When speaking about rowing blisters, these are caused by the constant rubbing of your hand and the rowing machine handle (or the oar if you’re rowing on water), especially after rowing too long or gripping the handle too hard.
+When speaking about rowing blisters, these are caused by the constant rubbing of your hand and the rowing machine handle (or the oar if you’re rowing on water), especially after rowing too long or gripping the handle too hard (which can be a very common issue with cross-fitters).

 While it’s true that over time, a blister will turn into a hard and raised callus that make you a better rower, you don’t want to risk an infection.
 We will talk bout how to deal with blisters next.